ProtocolONE/ptah-docs/content/docs/size.md

 {{< figure src="/images/size2.png">}}

 {{< hint >}}
-More than that, you can change the size in Preview Area by clicking on the element and stretching the Resizing tool rectangle.
+More than that, you can change the size in Preview Area by clicking the element and stretching the Resizing tool rectangle.
 {{< /hint >}}

 {{< figure src="/images/resize-tool.gif">}}